ericfransen/notes/COMMANDS.md

 - `note @some-directory`
   - Creates a new note in the editor, filed under the `some-diredctory` subdirectory.

-- `note -daily`
-  - Finds or creates the note for the current day in your designated daily notes folder.

 ## Flags & Options

 - `-v`
   - Opens the new note in "vault context".
 This opens your entire vault folder in the editor with the new note active, giving you access to the file tree and vault-wide search.

+- `note -daily`
+  - Finds or creates the note for the current day in your designated daily notes folder.

+- `note -template`
+  - Launches a fuzzy search of the template folder for template selection.

 - `--key value`
   - Adds structured data to the note's frontmatter.
 For example, `note "My idea" --source "https://example.com"` will add `source: "https://example.com"` to the YAML properties.